Countdown to Christmas Post #11

 If you want to be my friend on it, the link is right here.

 Will it get anywhere?
-Another crazy idea -or something that’s the next natural step?
+Another crazy idea -or so

 Only time will tell…